protoni/projects/docs/Notes/electronics.md

 # Place components from custom library
 Symbol Editor -> Search for your custom library -> Right click -> Pin Then in schematics editor when placing components, library is on top of the list

+# Add GND or signal/power plane
+Select B.Cu layer ( or any other layer, B is for bottom plane ) -> Add a filled zone -> click to a corner where the plane starts -> Select net ( for example ND ) -> Ensure layer is correct -> Pad connections -> Thermal reliefs -> Ok -> click once for every corner -> double click to finish -> Pres 'B' to fill the zone.

+# Set manufacturer design rules ( JLCPCB )
+Open Kicad -> In the main window click 'Plugin And Content Manager' -> Install -> Apply pending changes ->

 ````

 ##### STM32cube IDE